SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

    1. day_ahead_demand: The demand profile of the member for the next day.
    2. demand_schedule: The demand profile of the member for current day.
    3. demand_realised: The actualised demand profile of the member for current day.

+Assumptions:
+1. Number of members remains constant during the model run.
+2. It is assumed that the demand profile of each member is constant throughout the simulation.

 # Data